About the Codes of Conduct and Ethics (Codes)

 - enable registered teachers to reflect on their ethical decisions

-- inspire the quality of behaviour that reflects the expectations of the profession and the community
+- establish the quality of behaviour that reflects the expectations of the profession and the community

 - provide a clear statement to the community about these expectations.